evhub/coconut/DOCS.md

 print_type(1) # TypeError: print_type() takes 0 positional arguments but 1 was given
 ```

-This can be fixed by using either the `match` or `addpattern` keyword.
+This can be fixed by using either the `match` keyword.
 For example:
 ```coconut
 match def print_type():
     print("Received no arguments.")